CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 1. Leave LON-DC1 open as it will be used in the next exercise.

 ### Task 2 - Create Group Accounts to Test Synchronization

+In this task, you will create sample group accounts in your on-premises Active Directory to verify that they are correctly synchronized to Microsoft Entra ID.

 >**Important:** Built-in groups are predefined, on-premises security groups that are located under the **Builtin** container in **Active Directory Users and Computers**.
 They are created automatically when you create an Active Directory domain.
 You can use these groups to control access to shared resources and delegate specific domain-wide administrative roles. **However, they are NOT synchronized to Microsoft 365, even after adding members to them.** You will validate this functionality in this task.